rybaier/LOTR-TT-React-API/pseudo.md

     - Presentation prep
 - Jan 26th - Presentation day!

+Timeline was an accurate representation of how goals were met.

 ## HOW I WILL BUILD MY APP checklist
 #### Framework
 - Framework list